rourien/kcc/README.md

                         Output generated file to specified directory or file --copysourcetree=COPYSOURCETREE
                         Additional option for use with --output.
-Name of the top most directory to be used when recreating the source directory tree in the output directory.
+Name of the top most directory or full path to the directory to be used when recreating the source directory tree in the output directory.
     -t TITLE, --title=TITLE
                         Comic title [Default=filename or directory name]
     -f FORMAT, --format=FORMAT